metosin/malli/docs/function-schemas.md

 ; => true
 ```

-But, wait, as there is no way to know the function arity, arguments and returns at runtime, so how did that validation work?
+But, wait, as there was no way to know the function arity & other information at runtime, so how did the validation work?
 Actually, it didn't.
 By default. `:=>` validation just checks that it's a `fn?`, so this holds too:

 ```clj
 (m/validate =>plus str)